zsiki/ls/doc/source/tutorial.rst

    *(10.)
 To view the points in the map window, right click on the coordinate file and select Zoom to Layer*

-Points can be labeled with *point_id* column in the map window.
+Points can be labeled with *point_id* column in the map window using the standard QGIS labelling tools.

 .. figure:: images/t055.png
    :scale: 80 %
    :align: center

    *(14.)
+Points labelled with point id in the map window*

+**TODO**
+*the figure 14 contains the points 5001-5004, the coordinates of them is no known at this moment*

-QGIS project can be saved by clicking on the save icon*
+QGIS project can be saved by clicking on the save (floppy disk) icon.

 Single Point Calculations
 :::::::::::::::::::::::::

+Now we are able to start the coordinate calculations from the observations.

 .. figure:: images/t012.png
    :scale: 80 %
    :align: center

    *(15.)
 Click Single point calculations icon on SurveyingCalculation toolbar*

+**TODO**
+*Why aren't the points visible in the map window?*

 .. figure:: images/t013.png
    :scale: 80 %